Battle of Gué-à-Tresmes: Result

 On 2 March, Blücher began retreating north in the direction of Soissons.
 While Yorck withdrew through Château-Thierry, Kaptzevich pulled back to La Ferté-Milon and Sacken fell back to Ancienville.
 Bringing up the rear was Kleist, who was directed to send a probe south toward May-en-Multien.
 Led by Hans Ernst Karl, Graf von Zieten, the Silesian Hussars, Neumark Dragoons, Silesian Uhlans and two horse artillery batteries set out, supported by five battalions from the 9th Brigade.
 As the Prussian reconnaissance force emerged from Neufchelles, Christophe Antoine Merlin's 1st Light Cavalry Division charged them.
 Merlin was driven back but Ricard's 8th Division and Joseph Lagrange's 3rd Division soon appeared with 12 heavy caliber cannons.
 In the artillery duel that followed, six Prussian guns were knocked out of action and Zieten decided to retreat at 5:00 pm.
 Kleist fell back to Mareuil-sur-Ourcq but was unable to cross the river because the other corps had not passed.
 Not realizing the situation, Marmont did not press the Allies hard.
 Instead he simply bombarded Mareuil and Kleist got away.

 Napoleon had no pontoon train, which slowed him down considerably.
 His army finally bridged the Marne at 2:00 am on 3 March, moving Louis Friant's 1st Old Guard Division, the Imperial Guard cavalry, Emmanuel de Grouchy's line cavalry and Ney's corps to the north bank.
 Napoleon directed Victor and Arrighi to march to Château-Thierry.
 On 3 March, Marmont and Mortier crossed the Ourcq at La Ferté-Milon.
 Napoleon's plan was to drive the Allies back towards Oulchy-le-Château.
 That day there was a skirmish at Neuilly-Saint-Front in which the French failed to trap the retreating Allies.
-Nevertheless, the French inflicted 500–600 casualties on Blucher's army.
-During the day Blucher attempted to get in touch with Bülow and Wintzingerode who he hoped to join.
+Nevertheless, the French inflicted 500–600 casualties on Blücher's army.
+During the day Blücher attempted to get in touch with Bülow and Wintzingerode who he hoped to join.
 He finally decided to withdraw behind the river Aisne.
 The next major engagement would be the Battle of Craonne on 7 March 1814.